-- ".....the assessments of the subject properties have been unfairly increased in the 2010 to 2011 time frame and as a result the atypical rates applied to the subjects are unfair and inequitable." - "The principle differences between AEC's value determination and that of the City of Calgary are the use of a typical rental rate vs. Actual lease rates in the marketplace, equity considerations and the capitalization rate".
+".....the assessments of the subject properties have been unfairly increased in the 2010 to 2011 time frame and as a result the atypical rates applied to the subjects are unfair and inequitable."

+"The principle differences between AEC's value determination and that of the City of Calgary are the use of a typical rental rate vs. Actual lease rates in the marketplace, equity considerations and the capitalization rate".

 Both parties used the income approach to value in the determination of their respective values.
 The Claimant used a rental rate of \$10.00 per s.f. and a capitalization rate of 7.75 per cent.
-The Respondent used a rental rate of \$14.00 per s.f, and a capitalization rate of 7.25 per cent.
+The Respondent used a rental rate of \$14.00 per s.f ,and a capitalization rate of 7.25 per cent.
 The \$1.00 per s.f rate applied to the mezzanine storage area was not disputed by the Complainant.
-Similarly, the assessment of the gas bar is not in dispute.

-Complainant's Requested Value: \$10,070,000.00
+Complainant's Requested Value: \$7,370,000.00